 (dT/dz)env = -6.5 K / 1000 metres

-The environmental lapse rate in air pollution meteorology affects plume behavior by influencing how different types of plumes rise or stay grounded, impacting the dispersion and concentration of pollutants.
+The environmental lapse rate in air pollution meteorology affects plume behavior.
+It influences how different types of plumes rise or stay grounded.
+This impacts the dispersion and concentration of pollutants.

 Adiabatic Lapse Rate